 This website provides resources related to the work of JMU’s History and Context Committee (2017-2019), as well as its successor, the Campus History Committee (Spring 2020-present).
-As part of a larger Task Force on Inclusion, this committee was charged by President Alger with examining this institution’s history as a segregated women’s school, sharing accurate information about that history with the public, and considering how the past influences our efforts to create an inclusive community in the present.
+As part of a larger Task Force on Inclusion, the original body was charged by President Alger with examining this institution’s history as a segregated women’s school, sharing accurate information about that history with the public, and considering how the past influences our efforts to create an inclusive community in the present.
 That group’s final report from June 2019 recommended the establishment of the current Campus History Committee.
 The charges of the new committee, launched in Jan.-Feb.
 2020, include mapping the campus’s commemorative landscape, making recommendations related to building names, and evaluating how the institution tells its own history.

 For more information about this website or the committee, contact:

 Dr. Meg Mulrooney, Associate Vice Provost for University Programs and Professor of History